rydland/autolif/README.md

     * Automatically sows seeds or harvests crops on current and the next tiles in a straight walking pattern.
 Requires "Sow" as your left-click option on soil tiles and "Harvest" as your left-click option on crop tiles.
 * __AutoHerb__
   * _[Shift + F2]_
     * Automatically looks for herbs on current tile and gathers them.
 Requires "Look for Herbs" as your left-click option on grass tile.
+Make sure you're standing in the centre of a compatible tile.
+* __AutoGather__
+  * _[Shift + F3]_
-Make sure you're standing in the centre of a grass tile.
+    * Automatically looks for materials (branches, flint, stones and plant fiber) on current tile and gathers them.
+Requires "Look for Materials" as your left-click option on grass tile.
+Make sure you're standing in the centre of a compatible tile.
 ## WIP a/o 26/03/2019
 * AutoGather
   * AutoGather_FiberOnly